Pregnancy life changes in week 25

 pregnancy-life-changes-week25

-Now your baby is developing their own everyday routines.
+When you’re 25 weeks pregnant, your baby is developing their own everyday routines.
 As and when you reach twenty-five weeks of pregnancy, your baby will start establishing a play and sleep routine.
 It will also begin to recognise your voice!
 The baby starts to play and do ‘stunts’ like turning somersaults and wriggling around.
 They will then have a small nap so as to recover.
 You can often speak with them since they enjoy listening to your voice and they also respond to it by moving around.

 infographics-week25